xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_color_swatches.md

 To import color swatches using existing product-specific attributes, you will need to use the basic CSV file format described in {% link "CSV import: Product attribute values" ref_Z7XdREZl %} with the field **swatch** added to the file.

-Below is a sample import file for importing a product-specific attribute with a color swatch option:
+Below is a sample file for importing a product-specific attribute with a color swatch option:
    ![import-2.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/import-2.png)

 {% note warning %}
-Please note that the images of sample import files use a minimum of required fields and are shown for demostration only.
+Please note that the images of sample import files use a minimum of required fields and suit for demonstration purposes only.
 {% endnote %}